 If the volatility picks up and moves in your favor, we can see that you can earn multiple R on your trades.

-So, you can see that a risk to reward standpoint on how much the size of your stop loss would be smaller, which allows you to put on the larger position size.
+So, you can see that a risk to reward standpoint on how much the size of your stop loss would be smaller, which allows you to put on a larger position size!

 This is what I mean by the build-up technique.